 Games and playful design can be used to address real social challenges, from small scale ("How to get more people to use this service?") to large scale ("How to change people's behaviour around recycling?") and everything in between.
-The theme for this block is 'Spaces': nature spaces, public spaces, cultural spaces.
-The student will concept and develop a 3D game to address one of the cases around these spaces.
+The theme for this block is a continuation of block 3's theme, 'Spaces': nature spaces, public spaces, cultural spaces.
+The student will develop and evaluate a 3D game to address one of the cases around these spaces.